 All academic research builds on the work that went before it.
 No matter what your research subject, it is very important to appropriately credit the sources of the ideas that you express in your papers.

 All academic papers need to include a Bibliography, Works Cited, or List of References, with in-text citations that refer to the identified sources.
 However, various academic disciplines have different conventions for what style to use.

 Your instructor will usually tell you what citation style he or she expects you to use.
 The most common citation styles used by undergraduates are MLA, Chicago and APA.

 To find style manuals that show you how to format your bibliography and cite your sources, go to Style Manuals.

 To learn about bibliographic management software applications, go to Software.

-Online access to the American Medical Association Manual of Style, 10th edition.
+Online access to the American Medical Association Manual of Style.

 For decades indispensable, the AMA Manual of Style continues to provide editorial support to the medical and scientific publishing community.
 Since the 1998 publication of the 9th edition, however, the world of medical publishing has rapidly modernized, and the intersection of research and publishing has become ever more complex.
 The 10th edition of the AMA Manual of Style brings this definitive manual into the 21st century with a broadened international perspective.

 RefWorks is an online research management, writing and collaboration tool.
 It is designed to help researchers easily gather, manage, store and share all types of information, as well as generate citations and bibliographies.